stellar/stellar-core/docs/design.md

 Left to do:

+[items blocking platform work]

+-Tests for FBA
+-Tests for transactions

 -ledger header needs to be stored in the DB
--Syncing to the network

 -saving peers in the DB
 -sending round lists of peers

+-Syncing to the network
+-Replaying transactions (catch up)
 -storing history
 -bucket list

--deal with many tx from same account in the same ledger -store validations in the DB
+-deal with many tx from same account in the same ledger

+[non blocking platform]

+-stress test
+-End to end tests

 -inflation tx
--Tests for FBA
--Tests for transactions
--End to end tests
+-store validations in the DB
 -fuzzer
--stress test

-Things we know we probably want to add later:
+Things we know we probably want to add later but design earlier than later to avoid churn on the protocol front:
 -multisig accounts
 -private transactions
 -scripting